mborges-pivotal/ocpvmware4.2/README.md

 - Download vCenter ISO image from VMware.
 (VMware website requires an account to download the ISO image)

 #### Install Packages
 After the VSI is provisioned, logon to the VSI as root.
-To run ansible scripts, ansible rpm and python library need to be installed:
+To run ansible scripts, the ansible rpm and python library need to be installed:

 ```
 sudo yum update